fanoframework/fanoframework.github.io/security/http-authentication/index.md

 ### Missing Authorization header
 If your application is running behind reverse proxy, for example, with `mod_proxy_scgi` module, Apache does not pass `Authorization` header to application because of security concern.
 This will cause all middlewares above return HTTP 401 as they can not find this header.

 In case, you have trusted network between Apache and your application, simple solution is to transform `Authorization` header into `HTTP_AUTHORIZATION` environment variable using `mod_rewrite` module.
+You can add it in application virtual host configuration file.

 ```
 <IfModule mod_rewrite.c>